 Yachats OR 97498

 Cape Perpetua offers regular tours and special events.
-Visitor Center: 541-547-3289.
-Upcoming events are listed here.
+Call Visitor Center to confirm times: 541-547-3289.

 HECETA HEAD LIGHTHOUSE TOURS

 11 a.m. to 3 p.m. daily.
 Located 14 miles south of Yachats.
 Oregon State Parks parking pass required, $5.

 NOTE: For the convenience of our guests we have purchased a permit for day use and parking in Oregon State Parks.

 WANT TO BOOK A RESERVATION?